leytilera/addonscript-spec/docs/schema/api_addon.md

 This is the ID of the addon.

-It should be written in the `kebab-case` format, meaning lowercase only and using `-` instead of spaces.
+It MUST only contains lowercase alphanumeric characters and hyphens and SHOULD be written in the `kebab-case` format.

 ### namespace